-If you wish to beat the heat during a late summer hot spell, consider an easy to reach getaway that offers an escape into the cool and refreshing Cascade Mountain wilderness.
-On a blistering summer day, all it takes is a simple leap of faith to find a cool moment in the gorgeous and refreshing pools of Opal Creek.
+If you wish to beat the heat during a late summer hot spell, consider an easy-to-reach getaway that offers an escape into the cool Cascade Mountain wilderness.
+All it takes is a simple leap of faith to find a moment in the gorgeous and refreshing pools of Opal Creek.

 The 30-foot drop from the high, rocky bluff into the cold Opal Creek pool below is a draw for thrill seekers, but it’s also place shrouded and shaded by towering, ancient Douglas fir trees.
 When you walk among the giant trees, it feels as if someone left a freezer door open – it’s that cool – for the visitors who journey the less traveled trails into Oregon’s Opal Creek Wilderness.

 Refreshing at a reliable 42 degrees, the creek is one of many small treasures you’ll discover across the huge 35,000-acre Opal Creek Wilderness and National Scenic Recreation Area.
 Opal Creek, in the Willamette National Forest, is more than 100 miles from Portland.
 It’s a watershed that was once center stage for one of our country’s most publicized old growth timber battles of the past century.